 materials to remake the T-shirts, such as needles and thread, ribbons, scissors, and string

-Ask students to bring in old T-shirts that nobody is wearing anymore.
-Students may also bring in ribbon and sewing supplies, as needed.
-See handout
+Ask young people to bring in old T-shirts that nobody is wearing anymore.
+They may also bring in ribbon and sewing supplies, as needed.

-Adapt this one-period lesson plan for any grade level and follow it with a simple and powerful service project on Earth Day.
+Adapt this one-session activity for any age or group and follow it with a simple and powerful service project.
 The reflection brings learning and service impact together.

 Anticipatory Set: (10 minutes)

 Search Google Images for pictures of "plastic bag pollution."
-Show the pictures to students to illustrate the different issues caused by plastic bags in the environment.
+Show the pictures to illustrate the different issues caused by plastic bags in the environment.
 Show the 2009 video "The Bay vs The Bag" as a creative illustration of the plastic bag issue getting out of control.
+Discuss:

 - At the end of the video, what does the woman do that shows she learned the impact of her actions?